 The Way Out

 We’re constantly picking up and giving out verbal and non-verbal communication and are rarely aware that we’re doing it.
-Work on improving your own reactivity and give up expecting your partner to change.
+Work on improving your own reactivity and improve our own reactivity first.
+Give up expecting your partner to change.
 He or she is struggling just as much as you are with all these feelings, thoughts and behaviours.
 You’re normal and you can also learn new skills to change the ways you interact.

 When we can let our partner know in collaborative and respectful ways what we’re thinking and feeling, and we sense they understand, it leads to intimacy.
 We also can create intimacy when we communicate to our partner that we understand their feelings and thoughts, even though we may not agree with them.
 Emotional intimacy plays a huge role in stabilising love relationships which is why relationships are “people growing-machines” (Schnarch, 2009).
 Intimacy and sexual desire push us to develop what Schnarch calls our “Four Points of Balance” (2009).